Brooks377/leftside_teamproject/proposal/proposal.md

 ## Research Questions

-**Relationships**
+**Geographic Relationships**
-1. Do Airbnb hosts take into consideration the amount of vacant housing units in the census tract/neighborhood when setting a list price?
+1. Do Airbnb hosts take into consideration the amount of vacant housing units (not listings, but total houses) in the census tract/neighborhood when setting a list price?
     - If so, which is more important, the tract or the neighborhood (in other words, which area is a better predictor of price)?
 2. What are the most commonly used words in the descriptions/amenities/reviews of the Airbnb listings with the highest/lowest prices?
+    - Does this change with geographic region?
 3. Are Airbnb prices influenced by the price of nearby Airbnb listings?
     - Spatial Regression

+- *The findings of these research questions will be reported in a notebook/markdown file (similar to midterm report)*

 **Prediction**
-1. After the important relationships are determined, we will use regression models and machine learning to create an accurate predictor of list prices, extending past 2024.
+1. After the important relationships are determined, we will use regression models and machine learning to create an accurate predictor of list prices, grouped by neighborhood/tract (from 3/2024 to 3/2025).
-    - Based on a predicted price, we will report the probability that a house this price is booked vs. available.
+    - Based on a predicted price, we will report the probability that a listing at this price is booked vs. available.
     - In addition, we will report the highest predicted price that has an *"acceptable"* probability of being booked.
+        - What attributes are the biggest influences to this probability?
-2. We will also predict the amount of vacant/booked listings grouped by neighborhood.
+2. We will also predict the amount of available/booked listings grouped by neighborhood.
     - To be used as an indicator
     - Additionally, to be used in tandem with the above prediction for a better report

+- *The results of our prediction models will be displayed on a dashboard (with the research questions analysis attached)*

 **Discussion of Cross Validation, Out-of-sample methods, and the data sample format**
 - CV STUFF